rupor-github/win-gpg-agent/README.md

 ## Usage

 1. Make sure GnuPG works.
-Create/import keys, setup smart cards, etc. **NOTE** Usage of WSL1/WSL2 distribution (which seems local and Windows) does not mean that you should directly share gpg databases from Windows end even if you technically could.
+Create/import keys, setup smart cards, etc. **NOTE** that WSL1/WSL2 distribution use case (while seems local and Windows native) does not mean that you should directly share gpg databases from Windows end even if you technically could.
 For all means and purposes those are "remote" cases - the only difference I could think of is usage of `S.gpg-agent` socket rather than more restricted `S.gpg-agent.extra` socket.
 Multiple WSL1 instances could probably share database and multiple WSL2 instances could probably share databases, but in general each distro should have its own.
 If you need more details - read gpg man pages.
 To put it simply: you still need to export **public** keys on Windows end and import them on remote end, even if this means simply using
 ```
     gpg --export --armor user@example.org ...
     gpg --import ...